hannep/paine-mactane/_posts/2018-04-01-listening-woman.markdown

 At the time, we thought making drinks for extremely minor characters with few lines and no names was a good joke.
 Now, we've done a whole series of Scene Stealers, and the Listening Woman, with her hilarious facial expressions and deadpan delivery, would definitely make the list.

-This drink was later served, with fresh passionfruit and some other modifications, at the Belter Bar [link] at Worldcon 2018!
+This drink was later served, with fresh passionfruit and some other modifications, at the [Belter Bar](http://twitter.com/BelterBar) at Worldcon 2018!
 It was very popular as the "Above the Ecliptic," and we smelled like fresh passionfruit for what felt like days.

 {% include ingredients.html %}